The Highest Credit Scores Explained

 A low credit score might not prevent you from being approved for credit, but you’ll probably pay a higher interest rate or have to put more money down on purchases.

-Understanding the Max Credit Score
+Understanding The Highest Credit Score

 - 800 or more – Excellent credit score